Kevinmru737/COMP4513-A2/README.md

 ## AI Acknowledgements

-This project was developed with assistance from Claude (Anthropic), especially for styling.
+This project was developed with assistance from Claude (Anthropic), particularly for styling.

 OurSongs homepage logo was created by ChatGPT.